aschyiel/hw/4.9/README.md

 ---------------------

 Use DP, tally up each path via map-matrix, only print the exact paths later.
-This is different than the answer in the book which doesn't allow paths that go "across" the tree. ie. left->parent->right.
+It's basically the same answer as the one in the book --- although with way more lines/niceties.

 Output:
 ---------------------